premAI-io/state-of-open-source-ai/uncensored-models.md

 the training.
 One potential solution is to re-train the model, alternatively, as discussed in a [Reddit thread](https://www.reddit.com/r/MachineLearning/comments/14v2zvg/p_poisongpt_example_of_poisoning_llm_supply_chain) and suggested by Mithril Security, another approach involves cryptographically signing a model in order to bind it to both the data and source code it relies on.

-% TODO: fake content (discrimination of fake content, are there website doing that?)
+In the context of detecting fake content and news, but also for phishing emails, another aspect to consider is the ability to differentiate between such content and real, accredited material.
+[Article](https://arxiv.org/abs/2303.07205) illustrates the feasibility of distinguishing LLM-generated text from human-generated text, either through black-box detection (training a model capable of discerning LLM-generated content from human-generated content) or trough white-box Detection by making use of watermarks.
-% TODO: malicious code
+Furthermore, as shown by [article](https://arxiv.org/pdf/2012.11967.pdf), it is possible to differentiate fake news from real facts by noting that news relies on scientific and factual language, emphasizing accuracy and logic, while fake news often employs emotional and sensationalist language, featuring exaggerated claims and a lack of evidence with the intention of evoking strong emotional responses from readers.

 ## Future